ansible/ansible/docs/docsite/rst/user_guide/intro_bsd.rst

 Which modules are available?
 ----------------------------

-The majority of the core Ansible modules are written for a combination of Linux/Unix machines and other generic services, so most should function well on the BSDs with the obvious exception of those that are aimed at Linux-only technologies (such as LVG).
+The majority of the core Ansible modules are written for a combination of Unix-like machines and other generic services, so most should function well on the BSDs with the obvious exception of those that are aimed at Linux-only technologies (such as LVG).

 Using BSD as the control node
 -----------------------------